Categories

 Etymology

 The name of the festivity comes from buyoc, a local word that means bent.
 It is also the origin of the name of the town.
-The word refers to the way branches of trees are bent under the weight of their fruits and thus represents the town’s abundance of harvest and the fecundity of the its lands.
+The word refers to the way branches of trees are bent under the weight of their fruits, and thus it represents the town’s abundance of harvest and the fecundity of its lands.

 Alternatively, the name of the festival also comes from another meaning of the word buyoc.
 It is a cooking method where corn is cooked in boiling water until water is reduced.